ipclucas/JekyllTest/docs/getting-started/xamarin.md

 title: Xamarin
 nav_order: 3
 parent: Getting Started
-has_children: true
+has_children: false
 ---

-# Getting started with Xamarin
+# Getting Started with Xamarin
 {: .fs-9 }

 Learn how to set up your Xamarin app to use QuantumPay to process payment transactions.